Origins of 10X – How Valid is the Underlying Research?

 What is happening here is not pretty.
 I'm not accusing McConnell here of being a bad person.
 I am claiming that for whatever reasons he is here dressing up, in the trappings of scientific discourse, what is in fact an unsupported assertion meshing well with his favored opinion.
 McConnell is abusing the mechanism of scientific citation to lend authority to a claim which derives it only from a couple studies which can be at best described as "exploratory" (and at worst, maybe, as "discredited").

 Obviously I disagree with Bossavit's conclusion.
 Saying he thinks there are methodological weaknesses in the studies I cited would be one kind of criticism that might contain a grain of truth.
 None of the studies are perfect, and we could have a constructive dialog about that.
 But that isn't what he says.
 He says I am making "unsupported assertions" and "cheating with citations."
-Those claims are extreme and unfounded.
+Those claims are unfounded.
 Bossavit seems to be aspiring to some academic ideal in which the only studies that can be cited are those that are methodologically pure in every respect.
 That's a laudable ideal, but it would have the practical effect of restricting the universe of allowable software engineering studies to zero.

 Having said that, the body of research that supports the 10x claim is as solid as any research that's been done in software engineering.
 Studies that support the 10x claim are singularly not subject to the methodological limitation described in Figure 1, because they are studying individual variability itself (i.e., only the left side of the figure).
 Bossavit does not cite even one study--flawed or otherwise--that counters the 10x claim, and I haven't seen any such studies either.
 The fact that no studies have produced findings that contradict the 10x claim provides even more confidence in the 10x claim.
-When I consider the number of studies that have been done, in aggregate I find the research to be not only suggestive, but conclusive--which is rare in software engineering research.
+When I consider the number of studies that have been conducted, in aggregate I find the research to be not only suggestive, but conclusive--which is rare in software engineering research.

 As for my writing style, even if people misunderstand what I've written from time to time, I plan to stand by my practical-focus-with-minimal-citations approach.
 I think most readers prefer the one paragraph summary with citations that I repeated at the top of this section to the two dozen paragraphs that academically dissect it.
 It's interesting to go into that level of detail once in awhile, but not very often.